-Additional interchanges have been added over the years at two points on Florida State Road 417, the Central Florida Greeneway.
+Additional interchanges have been added over the years at two points on Florida State Road 417, also known as the Central Florida Greeneway.

-One is at Celebration Avenue and the other south of town at the World Drive interchange.
+One of the new interchanges is at Celebration Avenue and the other south of town at World Drive.

 A large golf course that wraps around the north and west sides of Celebration provides an effective sound buffer from busy adjacent highways.